Last Updated on May 11, 2023 by DeeThe Best Painting and Drawing Supplies for Artists

 Carefully observe your drawing and deepen any shadows that need to be darker while lightening your highlighted areas.
-Use your kneadable eraser to remove final pencil marks in order to lighten specific areas.
+Use your kneadable eraser to remove final pencil marks to lighten specific areas.

-If you would like to take your pencil drawing a step further, you can turn it into a sunflower watercolor painting.
+If you want to take your pencil drawing a step further, you can turn it into a sunflower watercolor painting.
 Add color to your sunflower by applying soft washes of watercolor paint over the pen.

 Step 8: Paint washes of your lightest color

-As you begin painting with watercolor you will be using a technique called wet-on-dry.
+As you begin painting with watercolor, you will use a wet-on-dry technique.
 Essentially that means you are putting paint on your paintbrush and then painting directly onto the dry surface of the page.
 This is a good way to start because you have more control over the areas you are painting color.

 Once you have defined your shapes using your initial color you can then work into them using a technique called wet-on-wet.